Nursing Home Neglect

 • Malnutrition and dehydration

-• Significant personality changes, such as being withdrawn or extremely angry
+• Significant personality changes like being withdrawn or angry

 • Sleep disturbances